merklejerk/llm-audiobooks/README.md

 ### Spec File Format

-The spec file should contain a detailed description of the book, including:
+The spec file is a markdown file containing a detailed description of the book, including things like:
 - Story outline
 - Main characters
 - Setting